andrew henderson menu

 Which states have no capital gains tax?

-There are nine states that levy no state capital gains tax – Alaska, Florida, Nevada, New Hampshire, South Dakota, Tennessee, Texas, Washington, and Wyoming.
-Federal capital gains tax still applies.
+There are nine states that levy no state capital gains tax: Alaska, Florida, Nevada, New Hampshire, South Dakota, Tennessee, Texas, Washington and Wyoming.
+However, Federal capital gains tax still applies.

 Does California offer any exemption on the capital gains tax?